a-rey/writeups/beep.md

 To enumerate the website, run the following in the background:

-- Using `gobuster` beacuse the outdated SSL cert gives errors with `dirb`
+- Using `gobuster` because the outdated SSL cert gives errors with `dirb` ...

 ```bash
 sudo apt install gobuster